Public Policy Role

 We’re dedicated to agriculture and take a long-term view

-We support the agriculture industry and are committed to its long-term success.
+We support the agriculture and agri-food industry and are committed to its long-term success.
 Our strong financial position enables us to provide innovative, industry-focused products and services and ensure producers and agribusiness and agri-food operators have choice in the marketplace.

 Our loan products reflect that agriculture is a cyclical industry and that it takes time for business operations to flourish.
 Unpredictable weather and market conditions can negatively affect producers and agribusiness and agri-food operators.
 We support our customers through all economic cycles.
-Our customer support program allows customers to restructure the terms of their loans to help manage through difficult times.
+Our customer support programs allow customers to restructure the terms of their loans to help manage through difficult times.
 The FCC AgCrisis Fund also provides modest financial support to customers experiencing a traumatic life event.

 Our employees attend events and meetings hosted by industry, stakeholder and producer groups, and we share knowledge and solicit input and feedback on issues facing agriculture.
 We also lead Canada’s largest agriculture-focused research panel, called FCC Vision.
 FCC Vision enables its members to share their ideas and opinions about Canadian agriculture and how FCC can best serve this exciting, growing industry.